Using Anaconda Package Manager

 .
 For example, creating the same environment as above but

-placing it in the folder $COMMON/mynumpy
+placing it in the folder $NRDSTOR/mynumpy

 instead.

-conda create -p $COMMON/mynumpy numpy=1.17
+conda create -p $NRDSTOR/mynumpy numpy=1.17

 To activate the environment, you must use the full path.

-conda activate $COMMON/mynumpy
+conda activate $NRDSTOR/mynumpy

 To install additional packages in an environment, use the install